davidhayden/davidhayden/README.md

 ### Personal Development Coach

 I provide personal development coaching to individuals and groups to improve their health, fitness, mindset, and habits.
 I have several fitness, nutrition, and specialty certifications from NASM.
 I also have exercise nutrition and personal development coaching certifications from Precision Nutrition and Optimize.
-You can learn more about my personal development coaching and certifications on my [https://www.davidhayden.me/about](personal website).
+You can learn more about my personal development coaching and certifications on my [personal website](https://www.davidhayden.me/about).